Shelwien/ppmd_sh/README.md

 output buffer, and then next call resumes the process.
 Thus, there's no need to write global callback functions, or compress small blocks independently.

-To compile: g++ -O3 -s pmd.cpp -o pmd
+To compile: g++ -O3 -s pmd.cpp -ILib -Ilibpmd -o pmd

 To use:
  Compress:   pmd c input_file output_file